Last updated 8th Feb 2021

-We may login remotely and access the product or any part of the product at any time, for any lawful reason, including the reasons of providing product maintenance, product support or product optimisation, as we see fit.
+We may login remotely and access the Product, you Account or any part of the Product at any time, for any lawful reason, including the reasons of providing product maintenance, product support or product optimisation, as we see fit.
+Where we use third party businesses partners to provide support on our behalf, they may also login for the reasons of providing product maintenance, product support or product optimisation as we see fit.

 You represent and warrant that you own all rights to your User Content or otherwise have (and will continue to have) all rights and permissions to legally use, share, display, transfer and license your User Content via the Services and in the manner required by this Agreement.
 If we use your User Content in the ways described in this Agreement, you represent and warrant that such use will not infringe or violate the rights of any third party, including without limitation any copyrights, trademarks, privacy rights, publicity rights, contract rights, trade secrets or any other intellectual property or proprietary rights.
 Also, content on the Services may be protected by others' intellectual property, trade secret or other rights.
 Please don't copy, upload, download or share content unless you have the right to do so.